dhyanagni2001-commits/NeuroShield-Behavioral-Access-Regulator/README.md

 └── icons/ (optional)

 🚀 INSTALLATION
-🔧 Local Developer Install
+🔧 Local Install (Developer Mode)

-Download or clone this repo
+Download or clone this repository

-Open Chrome and navigate to:
+Open Chrome and go to:

 chrome://extensions